Long Beach Aquarium: Conservation & Fun Activities

 1st Floor – Great Hall Of The Pacific

 The first exhibit we visited was the Southern California Baja Gallery.
-It’s a floor to ceiling viewing area where you can see some of the largest fish and kelp inside the aquarium.
+A floor to ceiling viewing area allows you to see some of the largest fish and kelp inside the aquarium.

 Helpful tip: Be prepared to spend extra time at each viewing to make room for people who take pictures.
 Additionally, if you walk to the middle or the end of a viewing area it’s usually less crowded and you’re able to get better photos.